Skip to main content

 Cloning from primary storage with tenant name equal to SID

-This section describes the HANA system refresh workflow in which the tenant name at the source and the target system is identical to the SID.
-The storage cloning is executed at the primary storage and further automated using the script sc-system-refresh.sh.
+This section describes the SAP HANA system refresh workflow where the tenant name at the source and the target system is identical to the SID.
+The storage cloning is executed at the primary storage and the recovery is automated with the script sc-system-refresh.sh.

 The workflow consists of the following steps:

-1. If the target HANA system has been protected in SnapCenter, then protection must first be removed.
+2. If the target SAP HANA system has been protected in SnapCenter, the protection must be removed first.

-1. Select Snapshot backup from the source HANA system SS1.
+1. Select Snapshot backup from the source SAP HANA system SS1.

-2. Select the target host and provide the storage network interface for it.
+2. Select target host and provide storage network interface of target host.

-3. Provide the SID of the target system (in our example, this is QS1).
+3. Provide SID of the target system, in our example QS1

-4. Provide the script for the mount and post-clone operation.
+4. Optionally, provide script for recovery as a post-clone operation.

-1. Create a FlexClone volume based on the selected Snapshot backup of the source HANA system.
+1. Creates FlexClone volume based on selected Snapshot backup of source SAP HANA system.

-2. Export the FlexClone volume to the target host storage network interface.
+2. Exports FlexClone volume to target host storage network interface or igroup.

 • Recovery of system database.